Psychology

 Credits 3

-An introduction to statistical procedures used in research.
+This course is an introduction to statistical procedures used in research.
 Topics include preparation and use of graphs and tables, measures of central tendency and dispersion, probability and sampling, and statistical tests including chi-square, t tests, correlation, regression, and analysis of variance.

 PY 319: Theories of Personality